prashankkadam/IDMP-Data-Analysis-Tool/README.md

 Data Analysis tool for IMDP course (DS5110)

-Check out the app at -> https://idmp-data-tool.herokuapp.com/
+Check out the app at -> https://idmp-data-tool.herokuapp.com/ (Note that, due to the app running on free infrastructure, the response time on the web-tool will be high)

 1. Ananlyze, filter, rearrange the uploaded data in an easy to view format: